 What did you think about the collaboration process in developing the fragrance?

 We enjoyed a very smooth collaboration process.
 Once the story was understood, the final fragrance was developed in only a couple of months.
 I presented several ideas, but ‘Sixty Nine’ (the Mane internal name) made it to the top quite easily.
 It had the right amount of surprise and incisiveness.

 How would you describe the final composition of Christopher Street?

 A part of Christopher Street had to be anchored in the Sixties, which is the reason I chose a ‘chypre’ theme: the olfactive family most successful during that period.

 Leather is often a fixture of a classic chypre and here it is used together with patchouli and tobacco.
 Spice notes determine the character of the heart, especially clove and cinnamon; these are counterbalanced by aromatic floral notes.
 The introduction had to be slightly boozy, but I played with a Coca-Cola note as well, building on the other spices in combination with lime.

-The best statement a fragrance can make is a presentation of an unheard generic equivalent of prednisone voice, and even if the message is similar to others at least it should ring true.
+The best statement a fragrance can make is a presentation of an unheard voice, and even if the message is similar to others at least it should ring true.
 I try to create a chord which can achieve this delicate balance of striking a new yet familiar tone.
 Creation in perfumery is always prone to plagiarism and there are many copies on the market but a thorough analysis of existing fragrances might help distill the right message… the ultimate goal is to come up with an original work which can be understood.